hydro-informatics/hydro-informatics.github.io/_sources/documentation/glossary.md

 (glossary)=
 # Glossary

-Using common and consistent vocabulary is vital for working in teams.
-This section exemplifies a glossary with technical terms recurring in this eBook.
+This section provides a glossary with technical terms recurring in this eBook.
+While it is intended to be as exhaustive as possible, some terms might not yet be defined.

 ````{glossary}

 Advection
   Advection is the motion of particles along with the bulk flow.
 The properties (e.g., heat) of an advected particle or substance are conserved.
 Mathematically, advection of incompressible fluids (e.g., water) is described by the {term}`Continuity equation` {cite:p}`kundu_fluid_2008`.